krossetti/DDL-DC/README.md

 #About:

-The data that is being used for this entity resolution project is from the White House Vistitor logs.
+The data that is being used for this entity resolution project is from the White House Visitor logs.
         https://open.whitehouse.gov/dataset/White-House-Visitor-Records-Requests/p86s-ychb

 #Project Overview:

-To use dedupe in the classic sense of multi-name instance resolution.
-We will figure out which are the best attributes for the training data for the dedupe tool to be maximally effective with the smallest err rate.
+To use `dedupe` in the classic sense of multi-name instance resolution.
+We will figure out which are the best attributes for the training data for the `dedupe` tool to be maximally effective with the smallest err rate.

 #Attributes:

-These are the 5 attributes chosen for the dedupe training set:
+These are the 5 attributes chosen for the `dedupe` training set:

         1) NAMELAST

         2) NAMEFIRST

         3) APPT_START_TIME

         4) MEETING_LOC

         5) APPT_MADE_DATE

-maybe also
+Other fields to consider for experimentation:
-__uin__
+ - __uin__?
-__apptmade__
+ - __apptmade__?
-__apptend__
+ - __apptend__?
-__visitee_namelast__
+ - __visitee_namelast__?
-__description__
+ - __description__?

-2 questions:
+Trying to solve 2 different problems:
-- resolving duplication errors within an event
+- Resolving duplication errors _within_ an event.
-- record linkage across events
+- Record linkage _across_ events.